 Congis is a very easy dish to prepare.
 It’s a mixture of rice and beans.
 They start to cook the beans and when they are almost ready it is added on the raw rice.
 Let it dry on low heat.
 You should get the rice grains loose.

 The congris is served with roast pork and plantains.
 You can find it all over the island, but prepared in different ways.
-Is also possible to find it as a complement in many other dishes.
+Is also possible to find it as a complement in many other cuban meals.

 Ajiaco is a typical soup in different regions of Hispanic America.
 Colombia, Peru and Chile, in adittion to Cuba, have their own version.